Marine Chemistry & Geochemistry (MCG)

 - Atmosphere-ocean chemistry feedbacks

-- The physical and inorganic chemistry of seawater
+- Physical and inorganic chemistry of seawater

 - Ocean circulation and mixing based on chemical and isotopic tracers

-- Marine organic and natural products chemistry
+- Marine organic geochemistry

 - Geochemical interactions of sediments with seawater and interstitial waters

 - Biogeochemical cycles of major and trace elements

 - Isotopic geochemistry of the solid earth and meteorites

 - The ocean's and earth's geochemical history recorded in polar ice cores, corals and sediments

 - The impacts of human activities on geochemical cycles

 Studies are interdisciplinary and involve integration of chemical concepts with information about the physical, biological, or geological processes that influence natural systems.
 Students in the Marine Chemistry and Geochemistry curricular group are encouraged to explore these links.